NWUSO/WORKERS WRITE LEADERSHIP 2014

 Rose Imperato is a coordinator at the Murphy Center (CUNY), and a force behind the Remember the Triangle Memorial Coalition.

-Sherry Kane coordinates the Workers United Education Program, an adult English language program affiliated with the Consortium for Worker Education.
+Sherry Kane is Director, Workers United Education Program/CWE, the Consortium for Worker Education.

 Marivir Montebon is a freelance journalist, blogger and publisher of justcliqit.com or OSM!
 She worked as a journalist in the Philippines and in Washington before moving to New York.
 She has published three books.